drahnr/expander/README.md

 ---

-which tells you exactly where in the generated code of your proc-macro you generated that superfluous statement.
+which shows exactly where in the generated code, the produce of your proc-macro, rustc found an invalid token sequence.

-Now this was a simple example, doing this with macros that would expand to multiple tens of thousand lines of code with `cargo-expand`, but only in a few thousand that your particular one generates, it's a life saver to know what caused the issue rather than having to use `eprintln!` to print a unformated string to the terminal.
+Now this was a simple example, doing this with macros that would expand to multiple tens of thousand lines of code when expanded with `cargo-expand`, and still in a few thousand that your particular one generates, it's a life saver to know what caused the issue rather than having to use `eprintln!` to print a unformated string to the terminal.